-Our headline analyzer uses over 50 different data points to evaluate your headline on a scale from 1-100 for the following categories readability, SEO, and sentiment (emotion).
+Our headline analyzer uses over 50 different data points to evaluate your headline, email subject, or ad title on a scale from 1-100 for the following categories readability, SEO, and sentiment (emotion).
 To get started, enter a headline below and press the “Analyze” button.
 You can also capitalize it by clicking “Capitalize.”

 Creating titles with high readability means your title and article are likely to appeal to a wider audience and will require less brain power for people to understand.
 If you’re writing a kids book at a PhD level, you’re probably doing something wrong.
 In contrast, if you try to title your dissertation after a children’s book, you likely won’t get many citations.
 Aim for a readablity score from our headline analyzer that makes sense for your audience.